 There are many types of mask available that will offer different levels of protection.
 Whilst the choice of facemask rests ultimately with you as employer, based on the results of your risk assessment, as a general guide, fluid repellent surgical masks will suffice as a barrier to large projected droplets that are regarded as the main route of transmission of influenza virus.
 They are also a practical and pragmatic measure for workers not normally used to wearing a mask whilst at work.

 For high risk situations, where exposure to aerosols is considered significant, FFP3 masks are recommended, in particular for healthcare workers engaged in medical procedures generating aerosols of influenza flu virus that carry greater risks of infection.
-Specific infection control guidance for healthcare is available on the DH website.
-Pandemic influenza: guidance for infection control in hospitals and primary care settings.
+Specific infection control guidance for healthcare is available in the sector specific guidance from the Department of Health: Health and Social Care Influenza Pandemic Preparedness and Response